A Lie group analog for the Monster Lie algebra: Complete pro-unipotent group associated to

-We now use the $\Z$-grading from the previous subsection to construct a complete group $\Uhimp $, which is an analog of a complete unipotent group, corresponding to the imaginary roots of the Monster Lie algebra.
-Note however that the choice of grading is mostly for convenience: Similar methods could be used to construct groups with respect to the original $Q$-grading, or the $\Z\oplus\Z$-grading from Subsection~\ref{SS-mroots}.
-We could also use alternative maps $\lambda$, such as the $\Z$-grading on $\frak m$ given in \cite{BoInvent}.
+We now use the $\Z$-grading from the previous subsection to construct a complete group $\Uhimp $ for the imaginary roots of $\m$, which is an analog of a complete unipotent group for a Kac-Moody algebra.
+Note however that the choice of grading is mostly for convenience: similar methods could be used to construct groups with respect to the original $Q$-grading, or the $\Z\oplus\Z$-grading from Subsection~\ref{SS-mroots}.
+We could also use alternative grading maps~$\lambda$, such as the $\Z$-grading on $\frak m$ given in \cite{BoInvent}.
 These different choices of grading all give the same topological group up to isomorphism.

-The completion has two decompositions
+The completion $\widehat{\frak m}$ has two decompositions

 related by $\widehat{\frak n}^+ = \C e_{-1}\oplus\widehat{\frak u}^+$ and ${\frak n}^- = \C f_{-1}\oplus {\frak u}^-$.
 Define subspaces